renebrandel/slide-transition-detector/README.md

 # slide-transition-detector
 This Python script will analyze a video stream of a presentation and output the presentation slides.
 Furthermore, it will also use OCR to detect contents on the slide for further processing.
 This project can be roughly broken down into 3 consecutive pipeline processes.

+##Overview
 |**Process**|Slide Detection|Slide Grouping|Content Extraction|
 |---|:---:|:---:|:---:|
 |**Input**|Video of presentation|Slides in sequencial order|Slides in logical order w/ timestamp|